 St. John is interested in developing the musical talents of children who demonstrate an aptitude in that area.
-"Little Lambs" is a choir for pre-K through gr.
-1, "Gospel Lights" is the choir for grades 2 -4, and the "Soaring Singers" are a select choir of students in grades 5-7.
-The choir sings occasionally at worship throughout the year and the Christmas and Spring Concerts.
+We have three choirs based on grade level, "Little Lambs", "Gospel Lights", and the "Soaring Singers".
+The choirs sing occasionally at worship throughout the year and the Christmas and Spring Concerts.
 A schedule is provided at the beginning of the school year.
 Attendance is mandatory at choir functions in order to remain a member of the select choir.